canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/setup-ubuntu-core-joule.md

 ## Getting set up
 Duration: 7:00

-### Register a Ubuntu SSO account
+### Register an Ubuntu SSO account

 If you have already had an SSO account, you can skip this step and move to the next.
 The account is used for console-conf in the following steps.

-  - Ubuntu SSO account is required to setup user profile.
-A user needs to create a ubuntu SSO account before using Ubuntu Core 16
-  - To create Ubuntu SSO account, go to https://login.ubuntu.com
+  1. Ubuntu SSO account is required to setup user profile.
+A user needs to create a ubuntu SSO account before using Ubuntu Core 16.
+To create an Ubuntu SSO account, go to https://login.ubuntu.com

 ![IMAGE](https://assets.ubuntu.com/v1/af05aa4e-sso-1.png)

-  - Complete account verification
+  1. Complete account verification

 ![IMAGE](https://assets.ubuntu.com/v1/11e60c02-sso-2.png)